nuxt/content/docs/content/en/themes/docs.md

 - `logo` (`String` | `Object`)
   - The logo of your project, can be an `Object` to set a logo per [color mode](https://github.com/nuxt-community/color-mode-module)
 - `github` (`String`)
-  - The GitHub repository of your project `${org}/${name}` to display the last version, the releases page, the link at the top and the `Edit this page on GitHub link` on each page
+  - The GitHub repository of your project `owner/name` to display the last version, the releases page, the link at the top and the `Edit this page on GitHub link` on each page.
+Example: `nuxt/content`
 - `defaultBranch` ( `String`)
   - The default branch for the GitHub repository of your project, used in the `Edit this page on GitHub link` on each page (defaults to `main` if it cannot be detected).
 - `twitter` (`String`)
-  - The Twitter username you want to link
+  - The Twitter username `@username` you want to link.
+Example: `@nuxt_js`
 - `layout` (`String`)
   - The layout of your documentation (defaults to `default`).
 Can be changed to `single` to have a one-page doc.